What is the Community Volunteering Project in Jamaica all about?

 - Jamaican Night – Put into practice the moves you learn, dance like a Jamaican, talk like a Jamaican, and eat authentic Jamaican foods with your new peers.

-You will also have access to the swimming pool onsite and can spend your afternoons relaxing around the pool, swimming, getting to know your cohort, reading a book, and enjoying the Jamaican sun!
+You will also have some downtime and can spend your afternoons relaxing, getting to know your cohort, reading a book, and enjoying the Jamaican sun!

-On Day 15 you will get clearance to leave Ocho Rios to head to Kingston after having received your government release form.
-In Kingston, you will settle in a new volunteer house and begin your work volunteering as a teacher’s assistant at a kindergarten school with kids aged between 3-5 years for your third week of the program.
+On Day 15 you will get clearance to no longer quarantine after having received your government release form.
+You will begin your community work volunteering as a teacher’s assistant at a kindergarten school with kids aged between 3-5 years for your third week of the program.
 Popular subjects to teach include basic Maths, English, Drama, Sports Coaching and Arts & Crafts.
 You will work with the class teacher helping the students with basic subjects or give the children personalized help for those in need.